jesuscc1993/modding/invisible-passives/readme.md

 **Disables visual effects for the following shards**:

-- Detective Eye
 - Money is Power
 - Regenerate
 - Words of Wisdom

-It will not disable visual effects for the following shards:
+It will **not** disable visual effects for the following shards, as it results in them not working properly:

+- Detective Eye
 - Healing
-  - disabling the effect for this shard results in the passive not working properly

 **Disables voice lines for the following shards**: